algorandfoundation/docs/docs/get-details/technical_faq.md

 - `transaction already in ledger: ...`

-    This happens when resending a transaction that has already been approved.
+    This happens when resending a transaction that has already been approved or accepted into a transaction pool.
 To make the transaction unique, add a nonce to the note field or change the valid rounds.
+To check if the transaction is in the pool use `/v2/transactions/pending/{txid}` REST API endpoint.

 - `underflow on subtracting SEND_AMOUNT from sender amount AVAILABLE_AMOUNT`, `account ADDRESS balance 0 below min XXX (N assets)`